About The Library

 The Library provides a wide range of services to its users including retrieval of information, orientation, assistance in locating/searching of documents, advisory services, current awareness service (CAS), bibliographic service, bibliographic instructions, inter library loan, organization of exhibitions, press clipping, reprographic service, print facility etc.

 Photocopy facility, for limited number of pages, is available inside the library on commercial basis with the prior permission from the University Librarian as per the copyright law.

 Besides students, teachers and other staff of the University, all members of the University Court, the Executive Council and Finance Committee are eligible for membership.
 The University Librarian is authorized for providing membership to any other person as well.

-The Library remains open for 18 hours a day on all days except a few national & religious holidays.
+The Library remains open for 18 hours a day for its users on all days except a few national & religious holidays.
 During the examination period, the opening hours are further extended.
-(Note:- Library is closed for its users and only offices of the library are functioning 9:00 a.m. to 5:00 p.m. daily except holidays; and on Friday from 8:00 a.m. to 12:30 p.m. due to current pandemic).
+(Note:- Library offices functions 9:00 a.m. to 5:00 p.m. daily except holidays; and on Friday from 8:00 a.m. to 12:30 p.m.).